cuplsensor/cuplcodec/docs/specification/impl.rst

    The function :cpp:func:`sample_push` uses integer :cpp:member:`lensmpls` to record how many valid samples are in the circular buffer.
 When an octet is overwritten, it is reduced by :c:macro:`SAMPLES_PER_OCTET`.
    Otherwise it is incremented by one.
+When the buffer is full :cpp:member:`lensmpls` will equal :cpp:member:`buflensamples`.

 .. impl:: MD5
    :id: CODEC_IMPL_5